 The first warm days of April found us out on the rocks doing follow up work with our kids from the previous summer.(2006)

 Another key component of the course was developing a good familiarization with partner agencies' rescue assets.
 This included the US Park Police rotary-winged aircraft (helo) Eagle 1.
-Besides basic familiarization training we worked on hoist operations for both litters and rescuers.
+Besides basic familiarization training we worked on hoist operations for both litters and

 Here, Chad and Jeremy are having way too much fun as they simulate human yo-yos while riding a jungle penetrator.